Your health is your most valuable possession—but what happens when preserving it costs you a fortune?

 - Invite the local media to attend and cover your fundraising event.

-You can update your GoFundMe campaign whenever you want, so don’t hesitate to share information.
+You can update your GoFundMe fundraiser whenever you want, so don’t hesitate to share information.

 - Post updates on the beneficiary’s progress and setbacks.